Pesadon/RaceQi/README.md

 # RaceQi
-Videoame made in Unity as a thesis for my technician course
+Videogame made in Unity as a thesis for my technician course